ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

      **Note**: For dedicated hosts, select **Specify Host** or **Create Host**.
 For more information about dedicated hosts and dedicated host instances, see [Dedicated virtual servers](/docs/virtual-servers?topic=virtual-servers-dedicated-virtual-servers).

   5. Complete all of the relevant information for your dedicated virtual server instance.
-  6. After you review your order summary, click the **Third-Party Service Agreements** check box.
+  6. After you review your order summary, click the **Third-Party Service Agreements** checkbox.
   7. Click **Provision**.

 ## Next steps